Phoenician and Punic Sardinia: Modern reassessment

 Recent studies have challenged past beliefs that depicted Nuragic history during this period as being in decline, instead highlighting local resilience and cultural endurance.
 Burgers (2013) argues against the idea that the Nuragic people were conquered, showing how rural communities kept traditions alive, like repurposing ancient stone towers (nuraghe) and making traditional pottery, even under Carthaginian (Punic) rule.
 Digs at sites like Santa Vittoria show rituals at sacred wells continued uninterrupted, while metalworking studies prove inland areas maintained bronze production methods for centuries.

 Giovanni Lilliu (2003) and newer findings demonstrate Sardinia's active Mediterranean role, not passive submission.
 This is in line with views that emphasize adaptation over cultural replacement.
 Hybrid objects like Phoenician-Nuragic stelae show selective adoption of foreign elements to bolster local authority.

 Genetics

-A 2025 study by Ringbauer, H., Salman-Minkov, A., Regev, D. et al., published in Nature, analyzed the ancient DNA of 196 individuals of Phoenician-Punic age found in several sites in the central and western Mediterranean, including Tharros (as well as Monte Sirai and Villamar, studied previously).
+Sarno et al. (2021) analysed ancient Punic individuals from the necropolis of Tharros in Sardinia (5th – 3rd century BC).
+The study demonstrates that Punic-related individuals from Tharros fall in an intermediate position between modern Southern European Iberians and North African populations, while present-day Sardinians form a clade with pre-Phoenician Sardinian populations dated between the Neolithic and the Nuragic periods.
+The results shows that female mobility from Iberia and North Africa to Sardinia was associated with Punic communities.

-The study revealed that these were individuals with a rather heterogeneous genome, showing a greater affinity with the populations of Sicily and the Aegean than those of North Africa and the Levant.
+A genetic study published in Nature Communications in April 2025 examined the remains of 196 individuals from 14 sites traditionally identified as Phoenician and Punic, including ones in Sicily and Sardinia.
+The results suggest that during the earlier stages of the Phoenician colonization, the Punic demographic expansion was primarily driven by the spread of people with Sicilian-Aegean ancestry, while Levantine Phoenicians made little to no genetic contribution to Punic settlements in the central and western Mediterranean.
+The North African ancestry became widespread only after 400 BCE in the Punic world, suggesting that expanding Carthaginian influence facilitated this spread.
+However, this was a minority contributor of ancestry in all of the sampled sites, including in Carthage itself.